TIME READING AT STONEHENGE

 Diagram 9 – Winter Solstice, SP Count positions and times.

 As diagram 9 emphasises, on the winter solstice the sun is not in the sky until after the SSD periods of maximum discrepancy have passed.
 We can see that at 7.5SP when the sun is at 80˚az it is 3:50am, the reading would be 130mins early, a huge increase on the natural discrepancy due to SSD, which is 78mins, a difference of 52mins.
 However, the sun would still be 37˚ below the horizon at this time, and so the increased discrepancy caused by the monument would not make a difference.
 When the sun does rise the monument is reading 94mins early, the natural discrepancy due to SSD is 64mins, therefore by this time the monument is only causing an increase of 30mins.
 For the next hour the monument is reading 64mins early and the natural discrepancy due to SSD is 48mins, the monument has caused an increase of only 16mins.
 By the next hour the monument is 35mins early and the natural discrepancy due to SSD is 31mins, the increase caused by the monument is only 4mins.
 It can be seen from these simple calculations that the bias in the calibration of the monument toward summer is mostly negligible.
 During the winter the sun is below the horizon when passing its maximum points of SSD, due to this, where the bias in the calibration of the monument reduces summer discrepancy by a maximum of 35mins, in winter it increases the discrepancy by an observable maximum of only 30mins.
 Another way to view this is that the bias in the monument toward summer involves an offset along the azimuth, and in the winter this is accounted for due to the natural variation in solar altitude (as the sun is below the horizon at the points of maximum SSD during winter).
 It is this fact that highlights the underlying and unprecedented genius in the design of the monument.
-The overbearing implication is that although the architects could not construct a technology that was able to read in mean time, they apparently must have had the intellectual capacity to calculate it, to have been able to construct the model evident at Stonehenge.
+The overbearing implication is that although the architects did not construct a technology that read in mean time year round, they apparently must have had the mathematical systems to calculate it, to have been able to construct the model evident at Stonehenge.

 and downloaded here